Learn how to get even more out of your Audiense Insights report

-On the bottom of each segment panel and the full audience view you will find a clickable option ‘View more details’.
+On the bottom of the full audience view, and each segment panel, you will find a clickable option ‘View more details’.
 That’s your way to discover detailed insights about the full audience or the segment selected.

-You can see the insights applied and displayed across up to 3-6 different tabs.
+You can see the insights applied and displayed across 9 different tabs.

 **Click on each tab to access the information associated with that category: Click on Read more to understand how to interpret each graph, how the insights are derived and an example of insight application.